axibase/atsd-use-cases/how-to/github/pr-report.md

 ![](images/personal-access-tokens.png)

-Click **Generate New Token**, you will be prompted to enter your password.
+Click **Generate New Token**, enter password when prompted.

 ![](images/read:org.png)

 Configure the token to grant **read:org** permissions in the **admin:org** section.
 This scope grants read-only organization access to any user with this token, keep it confidential.
 For more information about token scopes, see [GitHub Developer Documentation](https://developer.github.com/apps/building-oauth-apps/scopes-for-oauth-apps/).

+Define this token in the `TOKEN` parameter of the [launch command](#launch-atsd-sandbox).

 ## Configuring Report Delivery

-By default, the `github-daily-pr-status` rule is configured to deliver a report upon launch and then again every morning at 5:00 AM server local time.
-Open the **Settings** menu in ATSD interface and select **System Information** to view server local time.
+By default, the `github-daily-pr-status` rule delivers a report upon launch and then again every morning at 5:00 AM server local time.
+Open the **Settings** menu in ATSD and select **System Information** to view server local time.

 Modify delivery time by opening the `github-daily-pr-status` rule from the **Rules** page.
-The `Condition` field contains:
+The **Condition** field contains:

 ```java
 now.getHourOfDay() == 5
 ```

-Change the value of this expression to the integer UTC 24-hour time when the report should be delivered.
+Change the value of this expression to the integer 24-hour time when ATSD should deliver the report.

 ```java
 now.getHourOfDay() == 18
 ```

-Report delivery will be scheduled for 6:00 PM server local time.
+Report delivery now occurs at 6:00 PM server local time.

 ## Notification Payload

-The `github-daily-pr-status` rule builds an HTML table with information returned by the GQL query, according to the following configuration found in the **Text** field of the **Email Notifications** tab:
+The `github-daily-pr-status` rule builds an HTML table with information returned by the GQL query according to the configuration found in the **Text** field of the **Email Notifications** tab:

 ```javascript
 ${addTable(